gitpod-io/retired-gatsby-website/static/release-notes/2019-04-05/april-2019.md

 With this release we have already added some VS Code extensions.
 Going forward we will double down on the integration.
-We are looking at one programming language after the other, making sure the experience is excellent and the VS Code extensions work as epected.
+We are looking at one programming language after the other, making sure the experience is excellent and the VS Code extensions work as expected.
 Once we've reached a state where we are confident VS Code extensions work reliably in general, we will allow users to install them.
 Furthermore, we are focusing on start-up time improvements and, of course, bug-fixing and offering you a great development experience.